Silverton Siege: Plot

-Calvin Khumalo, Terra Mabunda and Aldo Erasmus are anti-apartheid freedom fighters, part of Umkhonto WeSizwe whose power plant sabotage mission in the capital's suburb of Silverton is thwarted as local police were tipped off.
+Calvin Khumalo, Terra Mabunda and Aldo Erasmus are anti-apartheid freedom fighters in MK, whose planned petrol depot sabotage outside the Pretoria suburb Silverton is thwarted because the local police, led by Captain Langerman, has been tipped off.

-Forced to abort the mission, they flee into Silverton.
-They end up on foot when Terra's partner Masego and the van's tires are shot.
-Going through the sewage tunnels, they resurface via a manhole.
-Spotted by the police, they duck into a central bank.
+Forced to abort the mission, they flee towards Pretoria.
+When Terra's partner Masego and their van's tires are shot, they end up fleeing on foot, eventually through the sewage tunnels.
+They resurface through a manhole near Church Square, in the heart of Pretoria.
+Spotted by the police, they flee into Volkskas Bank there.

-Khumalo addresses the bank clients and employees, explaining they are not robbing it and asking they cooperate calmly so no one gets hurt.
-The bank supervisor Christine shows to be both helpful and sympathetic.
+Calvin addresses the bank clients and employees, explaining that they are not robbing it and asking that they cooperate calmly so no one gets hurt.
+The bank supervisor Christine seems to be both helpful and sympathetic.

-Captain Langerman names the three fully, enforcing their suspicions of a mole.
-They request a helicopter and unarmed pilot and mention that one of the bank customers is American.
-However, at the last moment, they choose a tall white Boer instead, as the American is also black.
+The police surrounds the bank and when the three hear Langerman address them all by their names, this enforces their suspicion of a mole in their organisation.
+They request a helicopter with an unarmed black pilot and say that they will take an American hostage along.
+However, as the American bank customer is black, they decide to take a white Boer instead, as they realise that the police will expect a white American.

-Realising it is too easy, Aldo hesitates.
-The pilot pulls out a concealed gun, gets disarmed, and everyone returns to the bank.
-Destroying the hidden microphone under his clothes, Calvin sees a black-white supremacist tattoo.
+Realising it all seems too easy, Aldo hesitates when they reach the helicopter.
+The pilot then pulls out a concealed gun but gets disarmed, and everyone returns to the bank.
+Finding a hidden microphone under the pilot's clothes, Calvin sees that he also has a black-white supremacist tattoo.

-'Little Crocodile' arrives to take over operational command headed by the Brigadier.
-They were called because Christine is the Justice Minister's daughter.
+Outside the bank, police reinforcements arrives, headed by a brigadier whom Langerman disdainfully nicknames "Little Crocodile" (South Africa's prime minister at the time, P.W.
+Botha, was known as "Big Crocodile").
+The brigadier announces that he has been ordered to take over operational command, because the bank supervisor Christine is the justice minister's daughter.

-Realising it is likely their last chance to make an impact, Calvin decides to start a movement.
-He demands Nelson Mandela be officially pardoned and released.
-They have the American boxing promoter set ablaze a huge part of the money for the cameras and Calvin starts the chant 'free Nelson Mandela'.
+Realising that this is likely their last chance to make an impact, Calvin decides to start a movement.
+He demands that Nelson Mandela is to be officially pardoned and released.
+To emphasise their demand, they also force the American hostage to set ablaze a huge pile of the money outside the bank in front of the TV cameras, while Calvin starts the chant 'free Nelson Mandela', which is soon picked up by the blacks in the crowd outside.